wandrewallen333/bloccit/README.md

 ## ProduceIt: a Reddit like app for producers to share information for their craft.

-  This is my Bloccit app that I completed during the Foundations lessons at Bloc with Ruby on Rails.
-It is a clone of Reddit and therefore not especially useful since it's essentially a social network with no users.

   ProduceIt features include the abilities to:

   * create a user account with a username, email, and password, and use a Gravatar for a profile picture